The Shocking Truth About When Pilgrim's Progress Was Written

 In conclusion, understanding when Pilgrim's Progress was written, 1678 for the first part and 1684 for the second, is crucial to appreciating its significance.
 The tumultuous context of its creation, Bunyan's imprisonment, significantly shaped the narrative and its enduring legacy.
 The book's influence extends beyond religious spheres, impacting literature, art, and thought for centuries.
 By exploring the historical backdrop, we gain a deeper understanding of the allegory's themes and the power of literature to transcend adversity.
 Pick up a copy, delve into its rich symbolism, and embark on your own journey of discovery.
 You might be surprised by what you find.

-The Pilgrims Progress Both Parts and with Original Illustrations - Khao Tick On
+Review 3 Modern Versions of Pilgrims Progress - Khao Tick On

 what year was pilgrim's progress written - Khao Tick On